 The Members meet at least annually to review the performance of the Trust and ensure that the Trustees are working within the articles of association.
 The Members review the Board skills audit to address any deficiency in governance.

-Great Schools Trust has five Members including the chair of the trust board:
+Great Schools Trust has four Members including the chair of the trust board:

 The Board of Trustees is made up of experienced professionals who make strategic decisions for the Trust.